luciangreen/listprologinterpreter/README.md

 # Prerequisites

-* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.
+* Use a search engine to find the Homebrew (or other) Terminal install command for your platform and install it, and search for the Terminal command to install swipl using Homebrew and install it or download and install SWI-Prolog for your machine at <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a>.

 * You may need to install gawk using Homebrew.